Your podcast microphone is the most important piece of equipment for your podcast.

 Microphone directionality, also known as a polar pattern, describe how a microphone will pick sounds around it. 📍

 - Omni Directional: The microphone picks up noise all around it in equally.
-This makes it good for capturing podcast formats that involve group discussions.
+This makes it good for capturing podcast formats that involve group discussions, though you should watch out for background noise.

 - Bi-Directional: The microphone picks up sound directly in front of it and directly behind it.
 If you only have one microphone and you may be recording one-on-one with people, this mic option might be the best for you.
 Otherwise,it is usually used for instruments.